 The plan began as promised, with the creation of an expensive, low volume sports car: the original Tesla Roadster.

-Musk financed the Roadster’s creation with some of the money he made from starting PayPal.
-That first car was the first domino of the Master Plan, a “catalyst to accelerate the day of electric vehicles.”
+Musk financed the Roadster’s creation with money he made from starting PayPal.
+The Roadster was the first domino of the Master Plan, a “catalyst to accelerate the day of electric vehicles.”

 Then came the Tesla Model S. It won 2013 “Car of the Year” awards from both Motor Trend and Automobile Magazine.
 In 2015, it won “Car of the Century” from Car & Driver.
 It went on to become the best-selling electric vehicle worldwide in both 2015 and 2016 (among models that plug in).
-But at about an initial $70,000 base, it still wasn’t the affordable “mass-market” car Musk wanted to build.
+But at about $70,000, it still wasn’t the affordable mass market car Musk wanted to build.

-Betting on electric vehicles becoming mass-market always did make sense.
+Betting on electric vehicles becoming mass market always made sense.
 Great Britain and France voted to ban diesel and gasoline auto sales starting in the year 2040.
-China has made it a point that one in five cars sold in the country should run on some alternative source of fuel by 2025.
+China has made it a point that 20% of cars sold in the country should run on some alternative source of fuel by 2025.
 GM plans to have 20 electric vehicle models on the road by 2023.
 Volvo has decided to get rid of traditional fuel-powered cars entirely by 2019.

 In this landscape, owning the electric vehicle market begins to look a lot more like one day owning the entire automobile industry.

-And the economic incentives to use — if not own — an electric car are already obvious.
 Today, according to the Department of Labor, Americans pay something like $2,000 a year in gasoline and “motor oil expenses” alone.
 Freight companies pay as much as $200,000 a year to fuel up each semi.
 Electric vehicles, though still relying on the grid for energy, could help to reduce that economic burden.

-Then there’s the AI component.
-In 2016, Tesla announced that it would outfit every single Tesla rolling off the factory floor with the constituent elements of a machine learning self-driving car program:
+Then there’s the AI component of Tesla EVs.
+In 2016, Tesla announced that it would outfit Tesla vehicles with the constituent elements of a machine learning self-driving car program:

 - Eight cameras